 In other words, we do some of your due diligence for you!

 By having these strict processes in place, we are confident that we can promote ANLP members as responsible people who will deliver a professional service.
-In addition to these minimum requirements adhered to by all ANLP members, we are introducing a star system to encourage members to go the extra mile in providing excellent customer service for their clients.
+In addition to these minimum requirements adhered to by all ANLP members, they can choose to apply for their Professional Standards Certificate at Bronze, Silver or Gold level.

-The additional elements of professional practice that can be undertaken by an ANLP member include:
+The additional elements of professional practice that can be undertaken by an ANLP member as part of their Professional Standards, include: